 I decorated his high chair with red tissue tassel garland we bought at Michaels, a buffalo plaid bandanna (we bought several at Hobby Lobby to use around the party) and a silver foil balloon.

-The babe was all about that cake.
+The kid was all about that cake.
 He is a fan and really enjoyed digging into the cake his dad made just for him.
 He didn’t even want to wait to let us sing happy birthday first.

 We hung our DIY photo display above the mantle and decorated it with a cute wood banner that I think I will leave up for the rest of the fall season.

 - Invitation Design: Courtney